 School districts must consider ways of ensuring that the planned remote learning is accessible to students with disabilities.
 If the way the district chooses to provide remote learning (computer based learning, written packets, video instruction, etc.) makes the material unavailable to your child, the district must provide your child with an effective appropriate alternate means to access the curriculum.

 If your district is using distance learning that requires you to have a device (computer, ChromeBook, Ipad etc.) to access the learning and you do not have the necessary device, you should contact your school immediately.
 Many districts have set up a pick-up station for you to get the needed device.

 Starting Monday, March 16, 2020, eligible households interested in this solution can call:

-The March 14 and May 2, 2020 administrations of the SAT have both been cancelled.
 Any students who were registered will receive a refund, and the College Board plans to provide future testing opportunities as soon as is feasible.
-More information is available on the College Board's website.
+More information is available on the College Board's Website

 ACT has rescheduled the April 4 national test to June 13 across the U.S. Students registered for the 4/4 test should receive an email and should visit the ACT website for further information.

 The College Board continues to update their website regarding AP exams.

 IB continues to update their website with new information.